-Jenny Lind toured the Americas in 1850-1852; she sailed in America in September 1850, and left for Europe early in winter 1852.
+Jenny Lind toured the Americas in 1850-1852; she sailed to America in September 1850, and left for Europe early in winter 1852.
 Barnum was her manager until early 1851.

-The above series of cartoons, taken perhaps from a German newspaper, was published in the Musical Courier of 21 December 1929, page 36; a copy of which is in our own collection.
+The above series of cartoons, taken from a German newspaper, was published in the Musical Courier of 21 December 1929, page 36, a copy of which is in our own collection.

 The German text accompanying the cartoons were translated in English by the Courier as follows: